-For me why the use of movement is important is that it is interpretable by the viewer.
+Movement is important for me because it’s interpretable by the viewer.
 Due to the active viewer interpreting; the connection (when it happens) is strong and personal.
 I love the visceral power of movement and how it fires up the mirror neurons.

 TeaTime allows me to hone in on the skill of communicating in this way and to communicate feelings and thoughts that I have found to be important.